 The primary reason to do company research is to obtain information about the organization and industry where you intend to apply your skills and experience.
 You will be spending a lot of time there, whether the position is for the summer, an Intern/Co-op period or full time.
 It makes sense to know as much as you can about your potential work setting!

 Perhaps most importantly you can really shine in an interview by demonstrating in-depth knowledge of an employer and /or industry.

 There are many resources to assist you in researching employers.
-The Career Services Library on the second floor of the Student Success Center is a good place to start and the reference desk of the campus main library is an excellent resource.
-Of course the Internet, on-line databases, WETFEET, and the Employer Profiles that are included in CareerBuzz are essential to your research.
+Of course the Internet, on-line databases, Vault, and the Employer Profiles that are included in CareerBuzz are essential to your research.

 What to look for: